Hudson Yards (development): Older site proposals

-By the early 2000s, plans for the rail yard long included a new Olympics stadium, to become the home of the Jets after the games ended.
+By the early 2000s, plans for the rail yard included a new Olympic stadium, to become the home of the Jets after the games ended.
 Proposers dubbed the structure the "New York Sports and Convention Center".
 In addition to the stadium, rezoning the adjacent area would have incentivized the construction of some 13,000 new residential units and 28 e6sqft of office space.
 This effort, led by Daniel Doctoroff, was unpopular with the public and politicians.

 In January 2005, the New York City Council approved the 60-block rezoning, including the eastern portion of the West Side Yard.
 Michael Bloomberg, then the city's mayor, subsequently separated the city's broader rezoning plans from the rail yard stadium.
 In conjunction with the city, the Metropolitan Transportation Authority (MTA) issued a Request for Proposal (RFP) for a 12.7 e6sqft mixed-use development to be built on platforms over the rail yard, which would remain in use throughout.

 The MTA received three bids to cap and lease the rail yard.
 Cablevision (the owner of the nearby Madison Square Garden), the New York Jets organization, and TransGas Energy all submitted proposals.
 The Jets won the development rights, but several lawsuits filed after the bidding process alleged they won without paying a fair price.
 In June 2005, New York State Assembly speaker Sheldon Silver voted against the stadium, definitively eliminating the possibility of support at the state level and the possibility of the stadium's construction.
 Although Bloomberg and others expressed doubts about interest in the area from real estate companies after the stadium fell through, development nevertheless continued.
 The former mayor later expressed that the loss of the stadium may have been a "blessing" for New York.